DuudeXXI/bit-friday-challange/README.md

 ## About

-In this page we  will store our projects
+In this project we will store our other projects

 ## Functionalities

 This project has navigation bar

 Each page has different funcionalities:
 - Home page is simply an introduction
 - On callendar there will be callendar and short statistic